WhyToReinventTheWheel/InterviewPreparation/Java8.md

 ```

 ## Functionalinterfaces
-Whatisthe type of a lambda expression?
+What is the type of a lambda expression?
-Answer: a functionalinterface
+Answer: a functional interface
-- A functionalinterface isan interface withonlyone abstractmethod
+- A functional interface is an interface with only one abstractmethod
 ```
-public interfaceRunnable{
+public interface Runnable{
   run();
 };

-public interfaceComparator<T> {
+public interface Comparator<T> {
   intcompareTo(T t1, T t2);
 };